 Computer Generated Images (CGI)

 CGI can be produced in a variety of ways.
-How useful or accurate those images are depends on whether they were generated from manual entry of facet-group averages, or generated from an actual mechanical scanner which measured the diamond in 3D.
+How useful or accurate those images depends on whether they were generated from manual entry of facet-group averages, or generated from an actual mechanical scanner that measured the diamond in 3D.

 1. CGI from manual input (not useful)